vojay-dev/vojay-dev.github.io/_posts/2025-05-10-airflow-riot.md

 This internal versioning is distinct from **DAG Bundles**, which are how DAG code (like our `dags/lol.py`) is provided to Airflow.
 While the default `LocalDagBundle` reads from the filesystem, other bundles like `GitDagBundle` can use external versioning.
 Regardless of the bundle, Airflow's automatic versioning tracks changes in the parsed DAG files.

 {: .note}
-_New in Airflow 3 Concepts: Understand DAG Bundles (e.g., LocalDagBundle, GitDagBundle) as the method for packaging and supplying your DAG code.
+_New in Airflow 3: Understand DAG Bundles (e.g., `LocalDagBundle`, `GitDagBundle`) as the method for packaging and supplying your DAG code.
 While Airflow's internal versioning is automatic, using versioned bundles like `GitDagBundle` can provide an additional layer of explicit, external version control for your DAG files._

 The Airflow 3 UI seamlessly integrates these versioning insights.
 In the grid view, historical runs accurately reflect the DAG structure of their time, even if tasks were later altered.
 The _Code_ tab often allows inspection of past DAG definitions, while the graph view typically features a selector to display the DAG's structure from different historical versions.
 This dynamic reconstruction is important for understanding past executions or troubleshooting issues tied to older DAG iterations.